finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

     PortfolioGroupsApi apiInstance = new PortfolioGroupsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio group.
     String code = "code_example"; // String | The code of the portfolio group.
 Together with the scope this uniquely identifies   the portfolio group.
     String fromTransactionDate = "fromTransactionDate_example"; // String | The lower bound effective datetime or cut label (inclusive) from which to retrieve the transactions.
 There is no lower bound if this is not specified.
     String toTransactionDate = "toTransactionDate_example"; // String | The upper bound effective datetime or cut label (inclusive) from which to retrieve transactions.
 There is no upper bound if this is not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the transactions.
 Defaults to return the latest version   of each transaction if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to filter on the Transaction Type, use \"type eq 'Buy'\"   Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\", \"Transaction\", \"LegalEntity\" or \"CustodianAccount\" domain to decorate onto   the transactions.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or   \"Transaction/strategy/quantsignal\".
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing transactions from a previous call to GetTransactions.
     Boolean showCancelledTransactions = true; // Boolean | Option to specify whether or not to include cancelled transactions,   including previous versions of transactions which have since been amended.
 Defaults to False if not specified.
     List<String> sortBy = Arrays.asList(); // List<String> | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\"
     try {
-      VersionedResourceListOfTransaction result = apiInstance.getTransactionsForPortfolioGroup(scope, code, fromTransactionDate, toTransactionDate, asAt, filter, propertyKeys, limit, page, showCancelledTransactions, sortBy);
+      VersionedResourceListOfTransaction result = apiInstance.getTransactionsForPortfolioGroup(scope, code)
+            .fromTransactionDate(fromTransactionDate)
+            .toTransactionDate(toTransactionDate)
+            .asAt(asAt)
+            .filter(filter)
+            .propertyKeys(propertyKeys)
+            .limit(limit)
+            .page(page)
+            .showCancelledTransactions(showCancelledTransactions)
+            .sortBy(sortBy)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PortfolioGroupsApi#getTransactionsForPortfolioGroup");